 Then, research individual stocks or funds you are already invested in.
 If they don’t fit your standards, you might choose to start selling those securities and replacing them with others.
 Remember: You don’t have to overhaul your entire portfolio at once but aim to make gradual changes to remain on track with your financial goals.

 If you have a retirement account through your employer, it’s possible you don’t have a lot of investment choices.
-But you can make your overall invested assets lean more socially responsible through a personal brokerage account, like a Managed Portfolio from Ally Invest.
-By opting for a Socially Responsible Managed Portfolio, our robo-advisor technology works to ensure your dollars are invested only in businesses with sustainability, energy efficiency or other environmentally-friendly initiatives.
+But you can make your overall invested assets lean more socially responsible through a personal brokerage account, like a Robo Portfolio from Ally Invest.
+By opting for a Socially Responsible Robo Portfolio, our robo-advisor technology works to ensure your dollars are invested only in businesses with sustainability, energy efficiency or other environmentally-friendly initiatives.

 Work with an advisor.